DrilonBlakqori/EventBlank/README.md

 ## Getting started

 ### 1. Start The project
 Download the latest version of Android Studio.
-Download this project as a zip file and add it as a project in Android Studio.
+Download and add this project in Android Studio.

 ### 2. Add database
 If you already have the sqlite file generated from the iOS version, you can use that file for the Android version too.